VilleKylmamaa/WorkoutLogAPI/README.md

 Note that the reset-db.bat file also resets the database, i.e. removes all data entries and repopulates it with test data.
 Useful for testing.

-6. API is now running in localhost:5000.
+6. The API is now running in localhost:5000.

 For the API, go to URL: